-Ethics watchdog says finance and justice ministers used loophole
+Ethics watchdog says finance and justice ministers held public shares indirectly

-Ethics commissioner Mary Dawson has finally cleared up the confusion over which Trudeau cabinet ministers have been holding publicly-traded shares instead of divesting them through a blind trust or sale.
+Ethics Commissioner Mary Dawson has finally cleared up the confusion over which Trudeau cabinet ministers have been holding publicly traded shares instead of divesting them through a blind trust or sale.

 She now says there were two ministers including Finance Minister Bill Morneau who have held public shares indirectly and therefore were not required to sell them or put them in a blind trust.